lyndon025/playtested/src/content/article/2023-07-10-a-brand-new-auto-chess-game-on-browser-and-mobile--first-impressions---mojo-melee.md

 ---
-title: "A brand new auto chess game on browser and mobile | First Impressions - Mojo Melee"
+author: lyndonguitar
+category: Review
-description: "Mojo Melee is a brand new Auto Chess currently undergoing an open beta test for Android, with Season Zero currently underway."
+description: Mojo Melee is a brand new Auto Chess currently undergoing an open beta test for Android, with Season Zero currently underway.
+featured: false
 pubDate: 2023-07-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "mojo-melee:-pvp-auto-chess"]
+tags:
-featured: false
+- taptap
+- mojo-melee:-pvp-auto-chess
-thumb: ""
+thumb: ''
+title: A brand new auto chess game on browser and mobile | First Impressions - Mojo Melee
 ---

 Mojo Melee is a brand new Auto Chess currently undergoing an open beta test for Android, with Season Zero currently underway.